treytMSFT/sql-docs/docs/t-sql/statements/create-server-audit-transact-sql.md

 #### SHUTDOWN

 Forces the instance of [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] to shut down, if [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] fails to write data to the audit target for any reason.
 The login executing the `CREATE SERVER AUDIT` statement must have the `SHUTDOWN` permission within [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)].
 The shutdown behavior persists even if the `SHUTDOWN` permission is later revoked from the executing login.
-If the user doesn't have this permission, then the statement fails and the audit isn't be created.
+If the user doesn't have this permission, then the statement fails and the audit isn't created.
 Use the option when an audit failure could compromise the security or integrity of the system.
-For more information, see [SHUTDOWN](../../t-sql/language-elements/shutdown-transact-sql.md).
+For more information, see [SHUTDOWN](../language-elements/shutdown-transact-sql.md).

 #### FAIL_OPERATION

-**Applies to**: [!INCLUDE [ssSQL11](../../includes/sssql11-md.md)] and later.

 Database actions fail if they cause audited events.
 Actions, which don't cause audited events can continue, but no audited events can occur.
 The audit continues to attempt to log events and resumes if the failure condition is resolved.
 Use this option when maintaining a complete audit is more important than full access to the [!INCLUDE [ssDE](../../includes/ssde-md.md)].